Gangs, drugs and pump-action shotguns - the terrifying life and offending of Reilly Bowler

 A "dangerous" criminal who made a dramatic escape from a courtroom before leading police on a chase through Auckland, shooting at officers along the way, has been jailed for a decade without parole.

-The courtroom was locked down and armed police were present as Reilly Bowler was sent to prison for more than 15 years for a raft of terrifying offending including firing a pump-action shotgun at officers multiple times at close range - only narrowly missing them.
+The courtroom was locked down and armed police were present as Reilly Bowler was sent to prison for a raft of terrifying offending including firing a pump-action shotgun at officers multiple times at close range - only narrowly missing them.

 In October last year, the Herald revealed that Bowler, then 22, was on the run from police after a brazen escape from the Waitakere District Court.